About Us

 Kivi Leroux Miller

 Because she can’t get enough of nonprofits and entrepreneurship for good, Kivi serves as the treasurer of the Davidson County Local Food Network and the Lexington Book Festival.
-She also runs a micro-bakery with her teenage daughter called Rabble & Rise Baking Co.
+She also runs a micro-bakery called Rabble & Rise Baking Co. where she bakes up fresh sourdough boules and other goodies for customers at the Lexington Farmers Market.

-After attending college in the San Francisco Bay Area and a few years working in Washington, DC, Kivi moved to rural North Carolina where she has lived for the last twenty years with her husband, two teenage daughters, and seven rescue cats, including a tripawd.
-She enjoys year-round gardening, baking, vegetarian cooking, hiking, and kayaking.
+After attending college in the San Francisco Bay Area and a few years working in Washington, DC, Kivi moved to rural North Carolina where she has lived for the last twenty+ years with her husband, two daughters now away at college, five rescue cats, including a tripawd, and one very busy rescue puppy.
+She enjoys year-round gardening, baking, vegetarian cooking, pickleball, hiking, and kayaking.

 Kristina Leroux